FudaWiki/fudawiki-files/hanafuda/games/taiyaku.md

 * For teyaku in Group A, show all cards that are part of the combination.
 * For teyaku in Group B, only the Chaff cards need to be shown.

-The points earned for *teyaku* are paid to a player by each of their two opponents, in typical zero-sum fashion.
+The chips earned for *teyaku* are paid to a player by each of their two opponents, in typical zero-sum fashion.

 >Remember that a player cannot lose more than 8 chips per round; if a player runs out of these chips, they don't have to pay for the shortage.
 {.is-warning}